tiwilliam/vagrant-debian/README.md

 Dependencies: **VirtualBox, cdrtools, vagrant**

 **Note!** Mac OS X Lion seems to have a broken libarchive, unable to unpack ISO files.
-Possible solution:
+We use brew's version:

     brew install libarchive